 Many children with lead poisoning have no symptoms.
 But even a low level of lead in the blood can lead to learning and behavior problems, like trouble paying attention.
 Symptoms of lead poisoning include:

 - loss of appetite

 - feeling tired or irritable

 Rarely, very high lead levels can cause confusion, seizures, coma, and death.

 How Is Lead Poisoning Diagnosed?

-Doctors may also recommend a lead test for kids who have a known exposure to lead (for example, in drinking water), live in an older home, or whose parent has a hobby or job that involves being around lead.
+Doctors may also recommend a lead test for kids who've had a known exposure to lead (for example, in drinking water) or are higher risk of exposure (such as those who live in an older home or whose parent has a hobby or job that involves being around lead).